smithWEBtek/archived--music-studio1/notes.md

 REQUIREMENTS
-[ ] The code should be written in ES6 as much as possible [x] Use create-react-app generator to start your project.
+[x] The code should be written in ES6 as much as possible [x] Use create-react-app generator to start your project.
-[x] Follow the instructions on this repo to setup the generator: create-react-app [ ] Your app should have one HTML page to render your react-redux application [ ] There should be 2 container components
+[x] Follow the instructions on this repo to setup the generator: create-react-app [x] Your app should have one HTML page to render your react-redux application [ ] There should be 2 container components
 [ ] There should be 5 stateless components
 [ ] There should be 3 routes
 ----[ ] use react-router and proper RESTful routing
 ----[ ] use Redux middleware to respond to and modify state change
-----[ ] use async actions to send data to and receive data from a server [ ] Rails API should handle the data persistence.
+----[ ] use async actions to send data to and receive data from a server [x] Rails API should handle the data persistence.
-[ ] You should be using fetch() within your actions to GET and [ ] POST data from your API [x] Do not use jQuery methods.
+[x] You should be using fetch() within your actions to GET and [ ] POST data from your API [x] Do not use jQuery methods.
-[ ] client-side application should handle the display of data with minimal data manipulation [ ] app should have some minimal styling: feel free to stick to a framework (like react-bootstrap), [ ] write (additional) CSS yourself if you wish
+[x] client-side application should handle the display of data with minimal data manipulation [x] app should have some minimal styling: feel free to stick to a framework (like react-bootstrap), [x] write (additional) CSS yourself if you wish
+[ ] connect toolbar links to show indexes for students, teachers, resources and lessons

 [x] plan the application
 [x]  -plan the data model
 [x] build the database
 [x] seed the database
 [x] create the api data, all models, index and create